Readers’ Advisory Fundamentals

 - Appeal factor theory

-- Measuring community satisfaction in readers' advisory service
+- Measuring community satisfaction with your reading advice

 - Week 3: Readers’ Advisory Tools to Know and Maintain

-- Week 4: Developing Your Library and Community Readers
+- Week 4: Developing a Readers’ Advisory Plan for Your Library and Community

-- Developing the perception of the library as facilitator for user-created content
+- The library as facilitator for user-created content

-- Developing a plan of readers' advisory service that includes services for those with print disabilities and/or non-English literacy skills
+- Developing a formal plan of readers’ advisory service

-Time required: To complete this course, you can expect to spend two and a half hours per week, for a total of 10 course hours.
-Each week's module contains readings and assignment options (among which you will have some ability to choose and still earn course credit) as well as discussions; there will be two online meetings scheduled during the course.
-You can choose the assignments and discussions most relevant to your work and interests.
-Although you can work on each module at your own pace, at any hour of the day or night, it is recommended that you complete each week's work within that week to stay in sync with other learners.
+Time required: To complete this course, you can expect to spend two hours per week, for a total of eight course hours.
+Each week's module contains readings, various assignments―including several optional ones―and discussions.
+You can choose the options most relevant to your work and interests.
+Although you can work on each module at your own pace, at any hour of the day or night, it is recommended that you complete each week’s work within that week to stay in sync with other learners.